Contact information

 MA MB BChir PhD FRCOphth

-Wellcome Trust Clinical Research Career Development Fellow
+Associate Professor & Wellcome Clinical Research Career Development Fellow

 - Honorary Consultant Vitreoretinal Surgeon, Oxford University Hospitals NHS Foundation Trust & Great Ormond Street Hospital for Children, London